Our Academic Approach

 The study of a foreign language is required of all students for three years.
 All students are required to take two years of Latin and then go on to choose Latin III, Spanish, or Italian.
 Because students may have already studied a foreign language before they arrive at the school we try, as much as possible, to place them in the correct level right from the start, regardless of their grade.

-The Math & Science Program
+The Math and Science Program

 Mathematics is the art of measuring.
 Science is the study of what can be measured.
 While math is woven together with the sciences, it is also connected to the humanities.
 It teaches logic, which is a basic philosophical principle.
 It teaches balance, which is a basic aesthetic principle.
 Math at Chesterton Academy covers Euclidean geometry and algebra, all the way through advanced Calculus.